aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 <code>upgrade_number: u64</code>
 </dt>
 <dd>
  The numbers of times this module has been upgraded.
-Also serves as the on-chain version.
- This field will be automatically assigned on successful upgrade.
+Also serves as the on&#45;chain version.<br/> This field will be automatically assigned on successful upgrade.
 </dd>
 <dt>
 <code>source_digest: string::String</code>
 </dt>
 <dd>
  The source digest of the sources in the package.
-This is constructed by first building the sha256 of each individual source, than sorting them alphabetically, and sha256 them again.
+This is constructed by first building the<br/> sha256 of each individual source, than sorting them alphabetically, and sha256 them again.
 </dd>
 <dt>
 <code>manifest: vector&lt;u8&gt;</code>